DevoLearn/DevoGraph/README.md

 * Assign tasks to other participants.

 ### Wataru Kawakami
-* Please refer to [Wataru Kawakami](https://github.com/watarungurunnn/GSoC2022_submission) to check his contributions.
+* worked on image processing issues (Stage 1).

 ### Longhui Jiang
-* Refactor codes of pre-processing 2-D images(frames of videos) and converting them into location information of cells stored in csv files.
+* Refactor codes of pre-processing 2-D images(frames of videos) and converting them into location information of cells stored in .csv files (Stage 1).
 The re-implementation is based on [cell-track-gnn](https://github.com/talbenha/cell-tracker-gnn).

-Please refer to `./stage_1/` and `./stage_1/stage1_by_longhui` for more details.
-* Note that in `./stage_1/`, `./stage_1/stage1_by_longhui` is implemented by Longhui and other files are implemented by Wataru.
+### Sushmanth Reddy
+* incorporating DevoLearn models into DevoGraph, particularly for Stage 1.

+### Himanshu Chougule
+* developed a customized RNN for creating graph embeddings, building out Topological Data Analysis tools and infrastructure.